 This area is also renowned for its spectacular scenery, while after dark we can again go spotlighting for mammals such as Common Wombat, Common Brushtail Possum, Common Ringtail Possum and Greater Glider - and the possibility of seeing owls and frogmouths.
 Two nights Katoomba

 CAPERTEE VALLEY, GLEN DAVIS

-Today we head out of the Blue Mountains towards Capertee, stopping along the way at the productive Lithgow Sewage Ponds with chances of Blue-billed, Pink-eared and the very unusual Musk Duck amongst a good range of waterfowl we have chances of seeing here.
+Today we head out of the Blue Mountains towards Capertee, stopping along the way at the productive Lithgow Sewage Ponds and Lake Wallace.
+Blue-billed, Pink-eared and the very unusual Musk Duck are amongst a good range of waterfowl we have chances of seeing here.